mckenzie-mm/chronicler/README.md

 Feel free to expand this README as your project grows!

+Time did not permit the writing of jest test code, so screenshots of the running app with different test cases are shown below.

+The solution uses both server side and client side validation and error messages

+#### Test 1: input data as given in the readme

 <kbd>![alt text](https://github.com/mckenzie-mm/chronicler/blob/main/test-images/1.png)<kbd>

+#### Test 2: no input data entered (client side validation error)

 <kbd>![alt text](https://github.com/mckenzie-mm/chronicler/blob/main/test-images/2.png)<kbd>

+#### Test 3: input data as given in the readme but with invalid character (client side validation error)

 <kbd>![alt text](https://github.com/mckenzie-mm/chronicler/blob/main/test-images/3.png)<kbd>

+#### Test 4: input data as given in the readme but with lists of unequal length (server side error)

 <kbd>![alt text](https://github.com/mckenzie-mm/chronicler/blob/main/test-images/4.png)<kbd>

+#### Test 5: input data as given in the readme but with floating number format (a validation error that has not been fixzed.
+This case is a todo in the app)

 <kbd>![alt text](https://github.com/mckenzie-mm/chronicler/blob/main/test-images/5.png)<kbd>